Neil-McK/DCC-Decoder-Test/README.md

 The program is a modification of the DCC++ Classic CommandStation, since this is not constrained to generating '0' pulses that are twice the length of the '1' pulse, as DCC++EX is.
 All that remains is the code for generating DCC signals in response to commands sent over the serial line.
 All that has been added is a command that allows the pulse lengths for '1' and '0' bits to be set on-the-fly.
-Only the Arduino Mega is supported
+Only the Arduino Mega is supported.

+*Because of the architecture of DCC++ Classic, in order to use the Programming track there must be a jumper connection made between pins 2 and 13 of the Arduino motor shield.*

 The new command is in the form `<l 1|0 n>` where the first character is lower-case 'L', and `n` is an integer.
 So to set the defaults, you would send `<l 1 58><l 0 100>`.
 To increase the length of the '1' pulse,